audreyt/jscex-jquery/README.md

 # Description

-This module exports `$.Jscex` as a jQuery plugin, providing an `$.async` helper that compiles a regular function into one that returns a Promise object.
+This module exports a jQuery root object (`$`) containing an `$.async` helper; it compiles a regular function into one that returns a Promise object.

-Functions defined with `$.async` has access to an extra `$await` keyword, which can implicitly wait for other Promise objects.
+Functions defined with `$.async` has access to an extra `$await` keyword, which implicitly waits for other Promise objects.

+In addition to jQuery's built-in Promise functions (`$.ajax`, etc), we also provide `$.async.sleep` for delaying execution in a synchronous fashion.

 Please see `example.js` for a sample usage, and type `make demo` to see it in action.